kailash-manasarovar/statement/docs/timeline/2024/september.md

 - I've seen it before.
 - Something on it strikes me this time, however, which is the pictures of robot masks which I have seen on Google searches, and the mention of "special events".
 - I mention it to the hacker.
 I wonder if "special events" includes groomed and sedated women that aren't really consenting.
-- I ask the hacker/trumpet teacher if that was his intention when meeting me at Alicante airport on [18th June 2023](../2023/june.md#sunday-18th-june-alicante-airport).
+- I ask the hacker/trumpet teacher if that was his intention when meeting me at Alicante airport on [18th June 2023](../2023/june.md#sunday-18th-june-alicante-airport), my very own "special event".

 ## Suspected targets